Page-bottom layout change on the way. Details here.

 open/close all folders

 - In Armored Armadillo's stage in Mega Man X 1, there is exactly one batton (the bat-type enemy from the classic series) among the newer, skeletal bats.
-Notable in that this one Randomly Drops high-potency medicines very frequently, so it can be used to farm for life ups.
+It also has the unique property of dropping One Ups when killed most of the time.

 - In Mega Man 5, there are two enemies that show up at the end of the first fortress stage that simply circle around Mega Man until you either enter the boss gate or shoot at them until they go away.
 They don't appear anywhere else in the game.